Remote Podcast Recording with Libsyn’s Brian Cottington

 Libsyn turquoise and green background with "How to Remotely Record Your Podcast" overset next to a computer screen with smiling people wearing headphones.

 In the podcasting industry, remote podcast recording is evolving very quickly, due to hardware, software, and remote recording studios constantly being developed and iterated.
+If you want to interview subject matter experts who live in another state, country, or continent, this is a godsend.

 What is Remote Podcast Recording?